 Initial booking deposits are made via our website with all further payments made by BACS transfer.

-For rentals over 7 days we will physically take the security deposit payment which will be returned at the end of the rental period.
+The security deposit payment will be returned via the method it was given at the end of the rental period.

 Can we take your Campervans abroad?